codepress/admin-columns/readme.txt

 * [Added] New filter `cpac/storage_model/columns_default` for filtering the columns that should be loaded if there are no stored columns
 * [Added] Option (column property `hidden`) to hide column types from the dropdown list of column types
 * [Added] Use tooltip library for enhanced column value representation
+* [Added] Box for direct feedback on Admin Columns settings screen

 = 2.2.3 =
 * [Added] Added Path column for post(types).
 Uses the permalink without the home url.